DrMxrcy/altmount/docs/docs/3. Configuration/postie-fallback.md

 - This allows AltMount to identify the content while still providing privacy

 ### Step 3: Complete Docker Compose Setup

+> **Note for SaltBox users**: If you're using SaltBox, skip this section and use the SaltBox paths documented above instead.
+SaltBox has its own service orchestration and directory structure.

 Here's a complete Docker Compose example with all three services and proper volume sharing: